 Bilateral research and innovation cooperation has become a strategic pillar of effective foreign policy and the development of robust research and innovation ecosystems.
 By fostering direct, two-party collaboration, bilateral partnerships enable nations to align strategic priorities, pool resources, and accelerate progress in ways that unilateral or multilateral initiatives often cannot.

-Why bilateral cooperation matters?
+Why does bilateral cooperation matter?

 Bilateral frameworks offer agility and precision in addressing emerging global challenges, such as climate change, AI governance, and pandemics.
 They allow partners to: